Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ### The American Civil War (1861–1865)
 About 180,000 Black Americans fought for the union during the civil war.
 It is estimated that a few thousand fought on the confederate side, mostly likely being forced to.

+##### Devil's Punchbowl - Slave Concentration Camp
+The Devil's Punchbowl was an internment camp created by the Union army in Natchez, Mississippi, that held freed slaves.
+Many slaves died of starvation and disease, with some estimates around 20,000 in one year.

 ##### Emancipation Proclamation (1863)
 President Lincoln issues the Emancipation Proclamation, which declared all slaves free in the confederate states.
 The slaves in states and territories occupied by the Union weren't freed.